getify/You-Dont-Know-JS/this & object prototypes/ch2.md

     `var bar = foo()`

 That's it.
 That's *all it takes* to understand the rules of `this` binding for normal function calls.
+Well... almost.

 ## Binding Exceptions